-- simp performs rewriting (along with simple arithmetic simplification) on the first subgoal - auto simplifies all subgoals, not just the first. - auto also applies all obvious logical steps - Splitting conjunctive goals and disjunctive assumptions - · Performing obvious quantifier removal using another rewrite rule simp add: app_assoc simp del: rev_rev (no_asm_simp)
+- simp performs rewriting (along with simple arithmetic simplification) on the first subgoal - auto simplifies all subgoals, not just the first. - auto also applies all obvious logical steps - Splitting conjunctive goals and disjunctive assumptions - Performing obvious quantifier removal

 See the Tutorial, 3.1 Simplification.
 This section describes the options and possibilities thoroughly.